MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 At this point, your cluster cost estimate will reflect your data requirements.

 > [!IMPORTANT]
-> If you want to granularly configure the remaining components, turn off **AUTO-SELECT ENGINE INSTANCES**.
+> If you want to individually configure the remaining components, turn off **AUTO-SELECT ENGINE INSTANCES**.
 >
 > :::image type="content" source="media/pricing/auto-select-engine-instances.png" alt-text="Image of auto select engine instances toggle.":::